 TPS Literature is not just book discussions and essays.
 We offer Literature at every level, and integrate significant Composition (essay writing) instruction into every Literature course.
 Furthemore, our Literature courses analyze not just books, but media of all types, including novels, movies, blogs, videos, and more.

 For advanced students, we offer AP Literature and Composition (which is also our World Literature course), AP Language and Composition, Contemporary Literature, and Philosophy Literature, all taught at the early college level.

-For the student entering high school who needs a one-year on-ramp of Grammar, Composition and Literature, we offer High School English Foundations.
+For the student entering high school who needs a one-year on-ramp of Grammar, Composition and Literature, we offer English 3: Foundations.

-For the high school student who needs an intensive year of Grammar and Composition to get ready for college, we offer Grammar Review and Research Essay Writing.
+For the high school student who needs an intensive year of Grammar and Composition to get ready for college, we offer Advanced Grammar (Summer) and Research Essay Writing.

 For the international student who has good conversational English but needs to learn to write well at an academic level, we offer the world's only Academic English as Foreign Language (AEFL) series.

 Besides our core English track options that run from grades 5 through 12, we offer other great specialty courses like Creative Writing, Science Fiction Literature, Fantasy Literature, Poetry Through Lyrics, and others.
 Of course, all of these courses include deliberate top-notch writing instruction and evaluation too.